huberflores/InteroperableWebAPI/README.md

 InteroperableWebAPI
 ===================

 Interoperable Web API for Mobile Cloud Middleware.
 The Wrapper abstracts multiple Web APIs from different clouds in a common operation level.
-Moreover, it provides a unique interface for service delegation.
+Moreover, it provides a unique interface for service invocation.